Empowering African American Males with Disabilities to Overcome Barriers, Become Self-Determined, and to Graduate High

 Through utilizing state leadership and mentors, young men ages 13-21 engage in activity-based learning.
 Participants unlock their potential to overcome barriers, become self-determined, and graduate high school to be college and career ready.

 Concurrent parent workshops offer resources and tools to promote self-determination in their sons and increase parent engagement in the education process.

 Where: Virginia State University in Petersburg, VA

-Applications will be reviewed and acceptance letters will be emailed on or before April 22nd.
+Applications will be reviewed and acceptance letters will be emailed on or before TBD.

 For more information or questions please contact: